vrajpatel1812/Leetcode-Problems/README.md

 # Leetcode-Problems
 This repository contains my solutions to LeetCode problems in Java.
-Each problem solution is organized in its own folder with a clear name that corresponds to the problem's number and title.
+Each problem solution is organized in its own folder with a clear name that corresponds to the problem's title.
 Each folder contains a Java file that implements the solution for the problem, as well as any other necessary files like input/output files.

 The code is clean, easy to read and well-commented, making it easy to understand and follow. and a link to the original problem on LeetCode's